 And that’s definitely a case with a mosquito, or with a pig.
 Once you explain your choice, however (see sample answers no. 3 and no. 6 for a good illustration), you can come up with a unique and honest answer, one they will remember long after the end of your interviews…

-Do not be afraid to be philosophical
+Do not be afraid to be philosophical, or funny

 This question offers an opportunity to showcase your knowledge of the animal kingdom, but also to clearly demonstrate your opinions and attitudes in regards to some sensitive issues.
 Check sample answer no. 2 for example.
 The job applicant condemns the mass production of meat and diary products, the way in which animals are treated.